ECHOlab-DTU/web/README.md

 ---

-# Adding a New Event (Admin Only)
+# Adding a New Event

+You can see the list of upcoming events in the header of the website.
+They are displayed as date & title and you can add a picture that will pop up upon clicking on the date, if you wish to add an invitation or description file.

-To add a new event to the website:
+To add an upcoming event to the website:

 1. Open `Events/events.json`
 2. Add your event information following this simple format and upload a picture in the image folder and paste the name where it says "image":